bala-clustrex/aws-s3/blog/article.md

 ## Discovering the solution with CloudFront and Lambda@Edge

-We use [Okta](https://www.okta.com/) for all Identity and User Management, so whatever solution we found had to plug-in with Okta.
+We use [auth0](https://www.auth0.com/) for all Identity and User Management, so whatever solution we found had to plug-in with auth0.

-Okta has several authentication/authorization flows, all of which require the application to perform a back-end check, such as verifying that the response/token returned by Okta is legit.
+auth0 has several authentication/authorization flows, all of which require the application to perform a back-end check, such as verifying that the response/token returned by auth0 is legit.

 So we needed to find a way to carry these checks/actions on a static website which uses a back end that we don't control.
 That's when we learned about [AWS Lambda@Edge](https://aws.amazon.com/lambda/edge/), which lets you run [Lambda Functions](https://aws.amazon.com/lambda/) at different stages of a request and response to and from CloudFront: